What's Inside?

 Graphic design isn’t just about aesthetics.
 It’s business-critical.
 It shapes perception, signals credibility, and helps brands cut through the noise.

-91% of consumers prefer visual content over plain text.
-That’s not a stat to ignore.
+Content with relevant visuals gets 94% more views than content without.
+That’s not a statistic to ignore.
 Especially when your brand’s first impression often comes from a logo, website layout, or social media post.
 So, how much should you really be paying a graphic designer in 2025?

 This article breaks down what goes into pricing, what models work best, and how global companies are hiring top designers at competitive rates.
 If you’re new to offshore hiring, check out our offshoring strategy guide to learn how global businesses successfully scale their design needs.